Booking Activities, Lodging, and Transport

 • On the Thakhek motorcycle loop: Sabaidee Guesthouse and Phousy Guesthouse in Nam Theun.
 These are the best options on the first night, so they often fill up (particularly Sabaidee)

 You should download the apps for Booking.com, Hostelworld.com, Trip.com, and Agoda.com.
-None of them has a complete set of listings, so use all of them.
+None of them has a complete set of listings, so use all of them when necessary.

 Booking and arranging Transport